sfigg/commercialization-public/manufacture/desktop/add-and-remove-language-packs-offline-using-dism.md

 ### Add a language to Windows

-When preinstalling languages, add the language pack and applicable features on demand for all languages, including base languages if you're going to add a LIP.
+Preinstall languages by adding the language packs and their related Features on Demand for all preinstalled languages, including the base languages if you're adding a LIP language.

 If you're adding a language to an online image, the process is the same, but use `/online` instead of `/image:<pathtoimage>` in your DISM commands.

-1. Mount the two ISOs with File explorer.
+1. Mount the language pack and FOD ISOs with File explorer.
+This will assign them drive letters.

 2. Add the language pack to Windows.
 Use `dism /Add-Package` to add the language pack.